PSTAT197-F23/vignette-clustering-methods/README.md

 A one-sentence description at the very top before any (sub)headers:

 Vignette on implementing different clustering methods using California housing data; created as a class project for PSTAT197A in Fall 2023.

 Contributors: Manuri Alwis, Jade Thai, Jennifer Rink, Kayla Katakis, and Kylie Maeda

 Vignette abstract: a brief description in a few sentences of your vignette topic, example data, and outcomes.
+Clustering is an unsupervised machine learning method of identifying and grouping similar observations in a dataset without looking at the outcome.
+It is typically used to classify data into groups that allows for ease in understanding and manipulating.
+The data used in this vignette is California Housing Data from 1990 for each district in the state.
+The variables include the median income, median age of houses, average number of rooms, average number of bedrooms, population, average occupants, latitude, longitude, and median house value.

 Repository contents: an explanation of the directory structure of the repository